tanzu-end-to-end/end-to-end-workshop/home/workshop/content/exercises/03-container-registry.md

 * Click on one of the image names, and scroll down to show the CVE list for that image.
 * Open up a CVE and highlight the description.
 Then hover over the "I" icon to show the links to the relevant CVE reports.
 * Now, click on the project name and go to the "configuration" tab.
 Call out the automatic scanning the ability block images from being used that have a certain level of severity of CVE.
-* Call out that you can also selectivly allow certain CVEs for a time period to allow a rollout to continue if you must.
 * Call out the "content trust" setting that requires images to be signed to ensure they haven't been modified before they can be pulled.
+* We can also host Helm charts which is important for the next part of our discussion